Access to a Postgres server

 1. Launch a Postgres server (Docker)

-2. Create a database socket and tunnel.
+2. Create a database socket and link it to our connector

 3. Authenticate and Connect